RLogik/whales/README.md

 d6xxxxxxxxx2   whales       hello     101MB     2021-xxxxx:14:57
 ```

-Call `. .docker.sh --clean` to clean all whale-containers and whale-images.
+Call `. whales_setup/docker.sh --clean` to clean all whale-containers and whale-images.

-Call `. .docker.sh --clean-all` to clean all containers and images.
+Call `. whales_setup/docker.sh --clean-all` to clean all containers and images.